Nature

 - .
 September 8, 2024

-[ad_1] Despite representing less than 5 percent of the world’s population, Indigenous peoples steward more than a quarter of Earth’s land and seas and protect
+[ad_1] Despite representing less than 5 percent of the world’s population, Indigenous peoples steward more than a quarter of Earth’s

 How a fearsome predator helped bring this community back to life